mdn/browser-compat-data/docs/data-guidelines.md

 -- END TEMPLATE -->

+## `"partial_implementation"` requires a note

+If you set `"partial_implementation": true`, then write a note describing how the implementation is incomplete.

+For historical reasons, some support statements have the flag set to `true` without a note.
+Avoid this in new data or revised data.
+We intend to require this in the schema, after the features which do not conform to this guideline have been removed.
+Read [#4162](https://github.com/mdn/browser-compat-data/issues/4162) for details.

+This guideline was proposed in [#TK](https://tk.example/).

 ## Constructors

 Name a constructor for an API feature the same as the parent feature (unless the constructor doesn't share the name of its parent feature) and have a description with text in the form of `<code>Name()</code> constructor`.